openbase/bco.website/www/user/howto/setup-pi.md

 * `sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys AAF438A589C2F541`

 Register the repository (adjust distribution name if required to one of the following: wheezy, stretch, bionic, buster)
+* `echo "deb https://dl.bintray.com/openbase/deb buster main" | sudo tee -a /etc/apt/sources.list`

+In case you want to support the development of openbase applications as beta-tester, you can register the testing repo in order to receive alpha and beta releases.
+Those are maybe not that stable but feedback is always welcome.
-* `echo "deb https://dl.bintray.com/openbase/deb buster unstable" | sudo tee -a /etc/apt/sources.list`
+* `echo "deb https://dl.bintray.com/openbase/deb buster testing" | sudo tee -a /etc/apt/sources.list`

 Update your package list
 * `sudo apt update`